 The plant is placed among the bulbs for its robust rhizomes that spread into clumps.
 It may as easily have been under succulents for its moisture storage, or as a perennial herb.
-Categorization of living things brings about much borderline uncertainty among artificial classes.
+Categorization of living things brings about much borderline uncertainty among classes sometimes artificial to nature.
 The transition areas, the shades of grey limit order, increasing complexity.

 Mother in law's tongue has interesting uses, including as rope fibre and as an air purifier that removes toxins from the air.
 It can thus be used in dealing with sick building syndrome.
 The leaves produce oxygen at night, making it a good indoor and bedroom plant.

-This plant is an invader in some south-western parts of the USA (Wikipedia; Bond & Goldblatt, 1984).
+This plant is an invader in some south-western parts of the USA (Wikipedia; Bond and Goldblatt, 1984).